Who Loves You: Background

 The record introduced the new Four Seasons lineup which now included John Paiva (guitar), Don Ciccone (bass), Lee Shapiro (keyboards) and Gerry Polci (drums).
+Mike Curb, who was drawn to The Four Seasons' clean-cut image, was also involved with the release of the album.

 Who Loves You was the first album from The Four Seasons to de-emphasize Frankie Valli as lead singer.
 During the initial recording sessions, Valli—who already had a solo deal with Private Stock Records—was in Europe and did not have the time to learn the album's title track, "Who Loves You", when he returned, so Ciccone, a former lead singer of The Critters, recorded the lead vocal on the song initially as a demo.
 (Joe Long, whom Ciccone was replacing as bassist, agreed to record the bass and bass vocal track for the demo; it would be his last song with the group.)
 When Bob Gaudio pitched the demo to Warner Bros., according to Ciccone, they were so impressed with the song, and intrigued by the idea of a new Four Seasons lead vocalist to help differentiate the Seasons from the Valli solo records he was recording for Private Stock, that they signed the Seasons to a new record deal and declared Ciccone the Four Seasons' new lead singer.
 When Valli returned and learned of the signing, he was furious that Warner Bros. had let Ciccone upstage him.
 Valli then recorded the new lead vocal track, removing Ciccone's demo vocals except for his group contributions on the chorus.
 "Who Loves You" established the band as stars of the 1970s (peaking at #3 on the Billboard Hot 100 singles chart).
-Mike Curb, who was drawn to The Four Seasons' clean-cut image, was also involved with the release of the album.

 Despite Valli's objections (as well as Long's, who thought that the band was moving too far away from its trademark sound and left in part because of that fact), Ciccone and Polci would handle the bulk of lead vocals on the new album.
 "December, 1963 (Oh, What a Night)", released in December 1975, spent six months on the charts and became the group's all-time best-selling single.
 "Silver Star", the last single, also hit the Top 40, reaching #38 on the Hot 100 in 1976.
 All three singles from the album were successes in the UK, each placing in the top six positions of the UK Singles Chart.

 Track listing

 All songs written by Bob Gaudio and Judy Parker.

+On the LP, the tracks are ordered as above; however, both the inner and outer sleeves list the tracks in a different order.